guillermijas/data-science/cpp_db/README.md

-# Data Science Project

-Search data within San Francisco's Police Department Incidents dataset.
+# C++ Database Engine

 ### Download the dataset

-Click on this link: [Police Department Incidents](https://data.sfgov.org/api/views/gxxq-x39z/rows.tsv?accessType=DOWNLOAD).
+Click on this link: [Police Department Incidents](https://mega.nz/#!KFYAmLSK!-9bbdMPe42uvn-pKVLyXnFUPkdaLa0EFobVu07TIxzw).
-It will download a TSV file with every data we need to make this work.
-This file weights 62 MiB.
-If you do not want to alter the code, save this file into the proyect's folder, at the same level as souce codes.
+It will download a CSV file (semicolon separator) with every data we need to make this work.
+This file weights over 430 MiB.
+If you do not want to alter the code, save this file into the proyect's folder, at the same level as the compiled application.

 ### Compilation and dependencies

 This project requires any C++ compiler which supports the C++11 standard.
+It is highly recommended to use the -O3 flag to improve performance.

 To compile it, use the following command:

-`$ g++ -std=c++11 main.cpp util.cpp util.h -o search`
+`$ g++ -std=c++11 -O3 main.cpp util.cpp util.h -o search`

 ### Usage

 This program will allow you to search with one or two conditions.
 The general usage is:

-`$ ./search column1 value1 [(and/or) column2 value2]`
+`$ ./search column1 value1 [(and|or) column2 value2]`

 **NOTE**: searches are case-insensitive.